maxcomuk/C-Projects/Casino Number Guessing Game/readme.md

 The reason we contain our data inside the private section is so that anyone reading this code or if we make updates later on we wont tamper with any of the values as they will be important for the users minigame and if changed incorrectly it can mess with the games state.

-Next we create 2 constructors, the first being if the user has provided no number for when creating the class that will be used for the starting cash we will manually initialize the currentCash variable to the default starting cash of $100, the second constructor is used if we provide a starting cash amount (integer) in the paremeter when creating the class this will ultimatly set the starting cash to the modified value which allows us to config our game how we want it.
+Next we create 2 constructors, the first being if the user has provided no number for when creating the class that will be used for the starting cash we will manually initialize the currentCash variable to the default starting cash of $100, the second constructor is used if we provide a starting cash amount (integer) in the parameter when creating the class this will ultimately set the starting cash to the modified value which allows us to config our game how we want it.

 Lastly we create multiple methods that will be used when specified by the main entry function at the end, First function we create is called set_difficulty_level and this is purely designed to prompt the user with what difficulty he wishes to have then once we validate the input as a integer and a number from 1 to 3 we will set the difficulty level to this and break out of the while loop, Secondly we create 3 mini functions that will be required if we want to access out currents game difficulty level and the current cash from a outside scope eg the main entry later on, Note we also calculate the number of retries through the get_number_of_retries function and then return the amount of retires the user has.

 After this we make a function that will save the currents game result and add it to the vector (list) that will be used to displayed later if the user wishes to see his current game history results, to do this we first instantiate a new struct and set the template values to the games results which will be given through the required parameters then simply use push_back to add it to the vector

-Once we have done this now we need to create a method that will handle the game logic which will include grabbing the players betting amount and number then after we have generated a random number we compare the numbers and prompt the user if he has won the game or lossed and of course add the rewards, lastly we save the results of this game exit the function.
+Once we have done this now we need to create a method that will handle the game logic which will include grabbing the players betting amount and number then after we have generated a random number we compare the numbers and prompt the user if he has won the game or lost and of course add the rewards, lastly we save the results of this game exit the function.

-The last 2 functions are displayHistory which simply loops through the vector and displays the stats for that game and validateCash which just returns false if the user has $0 or returns true if he has more than $0, this is useful so we can determain if the user can still play the minigame
+The last 2 functions are displayHistory which simply loops through the vector and displays the stats for that game and validateCash which just returns false if the user has $0 or returns true if he has more than $0, this is useful so we can determine if the user can still play the minigame
 ```
 class UserData
 {